Attention Deficit Hyperactivity Disorder (ADHD) -

 - Use standard ADHD Questionnaires alongside the above.

-- Occasionally we may require blood tests / ECG prior to treatment with medication.
+- Occasionally, we may require blood tests / ECG before treatment with medication.

 - Once settled on the optimal dose, follow-up reviews tend to happen once every 4-6 months or yearly when under shared care with the GP.